 Dianne Kennedy Cruttenden brings clothing and tapestries to life on her loom, often with yarn she has carded, dyed and spun herself.

 Kaskii : Functional clothing and bags created by an Indigenous sewing circle from Eabametoong First Nation in NW Ontario.
 Also known as Fort Hope, the community is located 360 km. north of Thunder Bay on the northern shore of Eabamet Lake along the Albany River, and is accessible by air and winter road.

 Ben's Scarves: Unique scarves and wraps lovingly hand-knit by Benitta Wilcox.

 Therma Kota: Nordic-inspired outerwear designed by Linda Lundstrom that bridges the gap between high performance and high fashion.

 Nadine Nevitt: Pillows, prints and cards featuring original pen and ink designs.

-Poppy's Collection: Kids' clothing and parenting accessories.
+Poppy's Collection: a carefully curated collection of clothing for young children and parenting accessories.